ntphuc0101/Intern_MUI_FAU_PR/README.md

 ### Research objective

 Development of a classification algorithm that 1) infers the type of anatomy (and 2) the viewing direction) from a 2D X-ray image.

+### Development of a classification algorithm that infers the type of anatomy (and 2) the viewing direction) from a 2D X-ray image.
+In this project, I implement different architectures of machine learning models such as Densenet, Pre-Trained Densnet Models on imageNet and pre-trained vgg16 models on imageNet successfully.
+The result of classification is really good since I get the accuracy- over 90 percentages